cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 - Point Defence Gauss Weapon
 - Large Calibre Gauss Cannon
 - Conventional Projectile Weapon (CPW).
 CPW use a propellant to fire a solid projectile.
+- Abyssal TTRPG does not have energy weapons.

 #### Range Category [type: string]:
 - Close Quarter ( < 1000 km )